chacon44/Spring-demo/Spring demo project.md

     * Create new method in controller, that accepts POST requests to the same "/demo" endpoint.
 Make it accept request DTO as POST request body, and use new service method to generate response
     * Make it return HTTP code 400, if request DTO is missing, or question in it is empty string
-    * Use IDEA scratches or https://www.postman.com/product/rest-client/ to test your new endpoint. (as browser can not easily send POST requests)
+    * Use IA scratches or https://www.postman.com/product/rest-client/ to test your new endpoint. (as browser can not easily send POST requests)
     * Completion criteria: after starting the app, sending POST request without body results in 400 and with body containing question, results in 200 with answer.